Practice Trial of Thomas Richardson

 For me, it is best played with Windows Media Player with all the graphic equalizer individual controls set to minimum, except for 250, 500, 1K, 2K and 4K set to mid-position.
 These recordings are optimized from my less-than-desirable personal recordings, as a "spectator", some thirty feet from the attorneys' lectern, from which the attorneys addressed the jury and NBC's cameras, away from the public spectators, within the shabby acoustic environment of the Schoolcraft County Courthouse Circuit Court Room, in which I noticed no one using any of many available public address microphones during the times I attended.

 My recordings, done on a sub-poverty income, are what numerous investigative agencies chose not to do, during the Thomas Richardson interview/interrogation.
-As their funding, and technical and intellectual resources are virtually limitless, compared to mine, I can only conclude that it was perceived to be in the best interests of "professional" law enforcement personnel to investigate the Richardson death incident in a manner that assumed the suspect's guilt, and ensure the likelihood of his "deserved punishment".
+As their funding, and technical and intellectual resources are virtually limitless, compared to mine, I can only conclude that it was perceived to be in the best interests of "professional" law enforcement personnel to investigate the Richardson death incident in a manner that assumed the suspect's guilt, and ensured the likelihood of his "deserved punishment".

 With no recording, there was no direct evidence that the defense could use to refute the contents of whatever investigative report(s)resulted from the interview/interrogation, or the meaning that the prosecution chose to ascribe to the contents of those "manufactured" circumstantial evidence reports.
 Each person perceives the world differently from another, and that includes what they hear.
 With no recordings, the interrogators' understandings, interpretations, and memories of transitory words spoken by a suspect are used to prosecute the defendant, with no chance of the defense to access an unbiased record of what was actually said by the suspect.